Looks like you are using an old version of Internet Explorer - Please update your browser

 Jacobovici made numerous reprehensible statements toward the Christian faith, but he also made a scandalous accusation against the original excavation team, implying that one of the members of this team stole the tenth ossuary from the tomb, which the filmmakers suggest was the James ossuary.
 This idea may be the most misleading of any of the forensic claims in the entire deceptive film.
 According to Dr. Gibson, the man in charge of sketching the ossuaries as part of the original expedition, the tenth ossuary found in the Talpiot tomb was broken, uninscribed, and undecorated, so it was not stored with the inscription-bearing ossuaries.
 Yet the James ossuary is unbroken, inscribed, and decorated.10 Furthermore, the two ossuaries have different dimensions and a photograph of the James ossuary was taken in 1976, but the Talpiot tomb was uncovered four years later.11 For Jacobovici to ignore the overwhelming evidence contrary to his view and suggest that the real archaeologists simply missed the inscription or failed to keep the box from being stolen is highly irresponsible and disgraceful.12 It would be hard not to conclude that he deliberately distorted the facts as a result of personal antipathy against Christianity.

 One simple question should settle the matter of the so-called Jesus family tomb.
 If, as the filmmakers imply, the evidence overwhelmingly supports their claim to have found the remains of Jesus and His family, why did they resort to deception after deception to make their case?
-The fact is that this scenario preys on people who are ignorant of history, is based on sensationalism and fraud, and does not even approach making sense of the historical evidence, let alone the minimal facts.
+The fact is that this scenario preys on people who are ignorant of history, is based on sensationalism and fraud, and does not even approach making sense of the historical evidence.
 It does not even attempt to explain the empty tomb, “the infallible proofs” of the risen Jesus appearing to more than 500 people, or the conversions of Paul and James.

 Our society has provided a steady stream of supposed refutations of biblical truth.
 These often come from the Internet and popular media featuring friendly hosts, dazzling graphics, and authoritative-sounding pronouncements from experts.
 We need to be on our guard against these programs that seemingly prove the Bible wrong with their supposed “facts.”
 The so-called Jesus family tomb was just another attempt in a long line of failed efforts to explain away the historical reality of the Resurrection of Jesus Christ.
 As we have seen, this hypothesis can easily be dismantled by a little bit of fact-checking.